Economics (MSc) 2025 entry

 You will also complete a 15,000-word dissertation on a topic of your choice which is relevant and appropriate to the MSc.

 Every MSc student is assigned an adviser at the beginning of the year.
-Your adviser will provide you with individual guidance on module choice and academic conduct.
+Your adviser will provide you with individual guidance on module choices.

 Fees